LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/post-conversation-survey-legacy.md

 * *Messaging Survey Started.*
 * *Messaging Survey Ended.*

 Currently, you can only create one function of this event type.
-If there are multiple types of functionality needed that require the same event, then this must be handled by a single function's code.
+If multiple types of functionality are needed that require the same event, this must be handled by a single function's code.

 {: .important}
 The Survey Bot won't process any callback payload during the invocation.

 #### Step 3 - Edit the function

 Adjust the code in the template according to your needs by modifying the function.
-On the right side you can see an example of the payload (in the sidebar, which you might need to open).
-In the event of the function not being threaded by the calling system, the function can simply return `ok` within the callback.
+On the right side, you can see an example of the payload (in the sidebar, which you might need to open).
+If the calling system does not thread the function, the function can return `ok` within the callback.
 Please see our [deep dive UI Creation Process](liveperson-functions-getting-started-deep-dive-ui.html#creation-process) section or as alternative [deep dive CLI Create](liveperson-functions-getting-started-deep-dive-cli.html) section for further information.

 #### Step 4 - Deploy the function

-Just like any other function, this function must be deployed before it can be used.
+Like any other function, this function must be deployed before it can be used.
 Please see our [deep dive UI Deployment Process](liveperson-functions-getting-started-deep-dive-ui.html#deployment-process) section or as alternative [deep dive CLI Deploy](liveperson-functions-getting-started-deep-dive-cli.html) section for more information on how to deploy your function.

 ### Payload details